pratanuroy/Multigrid_Cavity/README.md

 Notes on how to use the code:

 The input parameters can be changed in the input_data.txt file.
-The grid size should be a multiple of 2, e.g. 128, 256, and so on.
+The grid size should be a power of 2, e.g. 128, 256, and so on.
 The number of multigrid levels (num_level) should be increased by 1 with successive increase in grid size.
+The number of processes used should be multiple of 2 and the maximum number of processes is 16 (as the coarse grid size is 16 x 16).

 For postprocessing, set the write_vtk flag to .true. and the output will be written in VTR/VTK format.
 The .visit file can be loaded in Visit.